2015 Scottish Cup final: Falkirk

 Falkirk, of the Scottish Championship, entered the competition in the Fourth Round.
 They began their campaign against Cowdenbeath at the Falkirk Stadium.
 Craig Sibbald scored the goal that sealed the Bairns' passage into the next round.
-They then took on Brechin City, winning 2–1, courtesy of goals from David McCracken and David Smith.
+They then took on Brechin City, winning 2–1 courtesy of goals from David McCracken and David Smith.

 In the quarter-final Falkirk were drawn against Queen of the South.
 Craig Sibbald's goal sealed a 1–0 victory.
 In the semi-final at Hampden Park on 18 April, Falkirk faced Hibernian.
-A late header from Craig Sibbald sent Falkirk to their first Scottish Cup final since 2009.
+A late header from Sibbald sent Falkirk to their first Scottish Cup final since 2009.

 Inverness Caledonian Thistle

 Inverness, of the Scottish Premiership also entered the competition in the Fourth Round, coming from a goal down away at St Mirren to earn a replay which was comfortably won 4–0.
 In the Fifth Round, Caley eased their way past another Premiership side in Partick Thistle at Firhill, winning 2–1 to earn a berth in the quarter-finals.
 On this occasion they were given a home tie against Championship club Raith Rovers, who were dispatched by a single goal at the Caledonian Stadium.

 This set up a semi-final with favourites Celtic at Hampden Park.
 Despite going into the tie as underdogs and falling behind to an early strike by Virgil van Dijk, Inverness stunned the Hoops by winning 3–2 after extra-time courtesy of a late David Raven goal to book their place in the final for the first time.